 While at Pho Saigon, I received a tutorial about the differences between Chinese and Vietnamese food.
 And while the fare was excellent and the prices reasonable, I am no expert on such subjects and never will be.
 Let's just say I left as a satisfied customer.

 The conversation in Lee, however, did raise my curiosity level.
 A couple of phone calls taught me a few things I'd like to share.
 I buzzed the Luau Hale, which has been on Route 7/20 for 40 years.
-I'm pretty sure they opened the doors in 1974, and if not, then close to that.

 The business, a staffer told me on the phone, was once a roadside diner that had a liquor license.
 I go back that far, but have no recall on the name or the visual of what it looked like.
 The restaurant woman said that when the building was bought, the current restaurant was expanded around the diner that was already in place.